An American Tail: The Treasure of Manhattan Island: Production

 Following a six year hiatus for the An American Tail series, Universal kicked off a $15 million marketing campaign to reignite interest in the franchise with re-releases of the first two films leading up to the release of An American Tail III with the fourth installment scheduled for the following June.
 The mandate for the series as dictated by then President of Universal Worldwide Home Entertainment, Louis Feola, was "...to create the same value and success for An American Tail as the studio did with the Land Before Time".
 However, there were various distribution challenges, including problems with animation quality and storyline development, that prevented this film from being released on time as it was delayed further until the 21st century.

 Animation

-Japanese studio TMS-Kyokuichi Corporation was the overseas animation studio for the film, one of the overseas companies that worked on Steven Spielberg's previous works Tiny Toons Adventures and Animaniacs for Warner Bros., despite that Spielberg wasn’t involved in the project nor was it worked on at Amblin Entertainment.
+Japanese studio TMS-Kyokuichi Corporation was the overseas animation studio for the film, one of the overseas companies that worked on Steven Spielberg's previous works Tiny Toon Adventures and Animaniacs for Warner Bros., despite that Spielberg wasn’t involved in the project nor was it worked on at Amblin Entertainment.